dzmitry-lahoda/NetStack/README.md

 NetStack is dependant on `System.Memory`,  `System.Runtime.CompilerServices.Unsafe`.
 Optimized for `C# 7.3+`, `Unity 2018.3+` and `.NET Core 2.1+`.
 Works on `.NET Standard 2.0`.

-NetStack does NOT depends on `System.IO.Pipelines` and `System.Threading.Channels`.
+NetStack does NOT depends on `System.IO.Pipelines` nor `System.Threading.Channels` nor `System.Net.Sockets`.
+Does NOT have code to control threads and sockets.

 # Exceptions, validation.